How Sweden is moving Kiruna, the arctic 'millipede town'

 Uprooting lives

 Preparations for the $1 billion dollar move, paid for by LKAB, began in 2014.
 Today, about 300 housing units have been constructed in New Kiruna and nearly 400 residents have moved in.
+Those living nearest to areas most at risk were relocated first.

 "Let's say that your house ... will be affected in 2019, that means we will come to you well in advance and say: 'In 2019, we know that the cracks are coming,'" Cars explains.
 "We will say: 'To be on the safe side, we would like you to move in 2018.'